BerkeleyAutomation/FogROS2/QUICKSTART.md

 18. You are done.
 Refer to our [README](https://github.com/BerkeleyAutomation/FogROS2/blob/main/README.md) for additional information including [Command Line Interface commands](https://github.com/BerkeleyAutomation/FogROS2#command-line-interface), which allow you do a lot with your cloud instances from the command line, and [Docker installation](https://github.com/BerkeleyAutomation/FogROS2#docker).

+Next we’ll terminate the demo by typing CTRL-C twice.
+The first one terminates the cloud node, the second one terminates the robot node.

+We can see the cloud computer that FogROS 2 launched for us using the FogROS command-line interface or CLI.
+“Ros2 fog list” shows that we have one running instance with the name XXX.
+Finally, we terminate the instance so that we are no longer being charged for it by running “ros2 fog delete XXX”.
+You can verify that it is being deleted and by running “ros2 fog list” again.
+Observe the “status shutting down” line.
+After a short while, running ros2 fog list will show nothing, indicating that the instance is terminated and you are no longer being charged.

 ```
+Typing CTRL-C kills the local instance (e.g., listener) the first time and then the cloud instance the second time

 #To see the name of a FogROS2 instance
 ros2 fog list

 #To delete a FogROS2 instance
 ros2 fog delete [name]

-Typing CTRL-C kills the local instance (e.g., listener) the first time and then the cloud instance the second time

 ```